zaiisao/Documentation/en/Agora Platform/aa_call_search.md

 ### User

-Each user in the call has a unique [username](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername).
+Each user in the call has a unique [user ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername).
 Agora Analytics displays and analyzes the users' QoE from the perspective of sending and receiving data.

 <a name="rec"></a>
 #### Receiver